 Yes!
 LGBTQ people can and do have families.

-LGBTQ couples do form committed and loving relationships.
-More and more LGBTQ couples are getting married and are also raising children together, although state laws on adoption and foster parenting vary.
-And of course, many LGBTQ people have the support of the loving families they were born into, or the families that they have created with their other friends and loved ones.
+LGBTQIA couples do form committed and loving relationships.
+More and more LGBTQIA couples are getting married and are also raising children together, although state laws on adoption and foster parenting vary.
+And of course, many LGBTQIA people have the support of the loving families they were born into, or the families that they have created with their other friends and loved ones.

 As the saying goes, all it takes is love to make a family.

 This is a difficult question for many people.
-Learning that a loved one is LGBTQ can be a challenge if you feel it is at odds with your faith tradition.
+Learning that a loved one is LGBTQIA can be a challenge if you feel it is at odds with your faith tradition.